pantheon-systems/example-wordpress-composer/README.md

 #### `/web/wp`

-Even within the `/web` directory you may notice that other directories and files are in different places [compared to a default WordPress installation](https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory).
-See `/web/wp-config.php` for key settings like `WP_SITEURL` which allows WordPress core to be relocated to `/web/wp`.
-The overall layout of directories in the repo is inspired by [Bedrock](https://github.com/roots/bedrock).
+Even within the `/web` directory you may notice that other directories and files are in different places compared to a default WordPress installation.
+[WordPress allows installing WordPress core in its own directory](https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory), which is necessary when installing WordPress with Composer.

+See `/web/wp-config.php` for key settings, such as `WP_SITEURL`, which must be updated so that WordPress core functions properly in the relocated `/web/wp` directory.
+The overall layout of directories in the repo is inspired by, but doesn't exactly mirror, [Bedrock](https://github.com/roots/bedrock).

 #### `composer.json`